 Process controls should also be designed and integrated with incremental capabilities, to allow the process to step into different tonnages at different positions, especially where complex geometries are concerned.
 It is ideal to incorporate at least five different settings in the controls.
 The molder can determine these parameters.

 The Compression Molding Process

 Compression molding requires a mold, which will be machined from steel or aluminum and will be designed to satisfy dimensional and tonnage requirements.
-As explained in the introduction, a general rule of thumb to calculate the required tonnage is to use the following formula: Width x Length x Thickness x a general multiplier of 2,000 tons = tonnage required.
+As explained in the introduction, a general rule of thumb to calculate the required tonnage is to use the following formula: Width (in inches) x Length (in inches) x 2000 Pounds per Square Inch x 0.00046 = Tonnage required.

 As material properties are of great importance in the compression molding process and the establishment of process parameters, the process for thermosets and thermoplastics are similar but also differ in important ways.